clintjb/clintjb.github.io/_posts/2016/2016-11-14-plum-pudding-post.md

 or

-* Lightly butter the pudding mold and sprinkle a little flour inside.
+* Lightly butter a 2l pudding mold and sprinkle a little flour inside.
 Pour the batter inside the mold and sprinkle a little more flour at the end.
 Place a piece of fabric over the base and then secure the lid.

 Bring a pot of water to the boil and float the pudding off the bottom of the pot for 5 hours.
 Once finished hang or sit the pudding in a cold dry spot for anywhere between 1-3 months.